 Stand Up Desks

-– Standup desks are seen in most office spaces these days, and if your office doesn’t have them yet then it’s worth asking your boss why not.
+– Variable height desks are seen in most office spaces these days, and if your office doesn’t have them yet then it’s worth asking your boss why not.
 Stand up desks are an easy and convenient way to stay healthy and avoid sedentary behaviour.
-(We should know, we’ve got them everywhere in our office! don’t forget to explore our site and find yourself one!)
+(We should know, we’ve got them everywhere in our office!
+Don’t forget to explore our site and find yourself one!)

 Stand Up Meetings